Tools You'll Need

 Remove the cooked frybread with a slotted spoon or spider and place it on a wire rack to drain excess oil.

 Place a piece of frybread on a plate.
 Spoon a generous amount of warm pinto beans over it.
 Add a scoop of seasoned ground beef.
-Top with shredded lettuce, diced tomatoes, diced onions, and shredded cheddar cheese.
+Top with shredded lettuce, tomatoes, onions, and shredded cheddar cheese.

 For a sweet version, dust frybread with powdered sugar and drizzle with honey or maple syrup.